fzehracetin/graph-operations-using-breadth-first-search-algorithm-/README.md

 # Graph Processing Using Breadth First Search Algorithm

+This is term project for a course that I took in fourth semester in university.
 In this program we have a file called kelime.txt and we are trying to make processes using it.
 The processes that we are make is listed below.

 **1-** Make an adjacency matrix from words in file.